snipp8/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes - Project
-This project is where I practice what I've learned so far on HTML.
+This project is where I practice what I've learned so far on The Odin Project.
 It's a basic recipe website~

---
+# Entry
-Finished with the basic HTML
+- Finished with the basic HTML